Education for Success

 Striving for Excellence

-All of Union’s eight schools have been recognized as California Distinguished Schools.
+All of Union School District’s eight schools have been recognized as California Distinguished Schools.
 Noddin Elementary School has received national recognition as a Blue Ribbon School.
 Students in Union District consistently meet or exceed state and local standards on standardized tests and locally developed assessments.
-Typically, over 70 percent of our students meet or exceed the state’s standard for grade level performance on the STAR test.
-In addition, more than 75 percent of the students meet established grade level outcomes in reading on locally developed literacy assessments.
+Typically, over 70 percent of our students meet or exceed the state’s standard for grade-level performance on the STAR test.
+In addition, more than 75 percent of the students meet established grade-level outcomes in reading on locally developed literacy assessments.

 Active Home and School Clubs and School Site Councils at each site support strong community connections.
 Educational Partnerships with local businesses further enrich the programs and experiences for students, while offering opportunities for rewarding involvement for business and community members.
 In 1999 the community passed a $92 million bond election for school modernization with an 80 percent vote.